-Stage 4 - Complaints Appeal Panel - CAP (20 school days)
+Stage 4 - Complaints appeal panel - CAP (20 school days)

-Following receipt of a stage 3 outcome, if the complaint is dissatisfied and wishes to take the matter further, they can escalate the complaint to Stage 4 - a meeting with members of the governing body's complaints appeal panel, which will be formed of the first three, impartial governors available.
+Following receipt of a stage 3 outcome, if the complaint is dissatisfied and wishes to take the matter further, they can escalate the complaint to Stage 4 - a meeting with members of the governing body's complaints appeal panel, which will be formed of the first three, impartial governors or DDAT representatives available (one of whom is independent of the management and running of the school).
 This is the final stage of the complaints procedure.